 Agencies differ in the goals and objectives they establish for muskellunge within their jurisdiction.

 Muskellunge, for many, is a highly prized trophy fish.
 So, a common goal for many jurisdictions is to provide trophy fisheries for muskellunge.
-You need a heavy baitcasting rod and the best baitcasting reel under $100 to cast large lures for muskies.
+You need one of the top baitcasting rods and heavy-duty reels to cast large lures for muskies.

 Providing trophy fisheries is often accomplished through stocking programs or artificial fisheries.
 Pennsylvania’s muskellunge management goal is to maintain sports fisheries.